BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_08.md

 Agree to return to the Tower Cellar with your partner.
 Inside, you'll get the Ocean Relic!

-Take a Noctowl over to Jynnobi Pass and enter the temple on the right side.
+Return to Kristiline to talk to the crew once more, then head over to Jynnobi Pass and enter the temple on the right side.

 !battle(["Crawli",:LEADER_CRAWLI,3], "Swamp Field")